 What is a pet-friendly community?

 A pet-friendly community at JWU is a residence hall or area within a residence hall that allows for certain approved pets to reside with their owner.
-For the 2015-16 academic year, Gaebe Hall, will have a block of rooms be pet-friendly.

 What types of pets will be allowed to reside in pet-friendly communities; and how many pets can a student have?